GitHub Integration

 🌿 Branch Management (Mixed Safety)

-- github_create_branch - Create new branches (⚠️ Write operation)
+Default: Read-only enabled - Branch and commit operations- github_create_branch - Create new branches (⚠️ Write operation)

 - github_list_commits - View commit history (✅ Read-only)